 You can pattern it after your carpet or curtain so it would match and blend with your room.

-- Crochet craft kit in the yarn pack - 2 crochet hooks(size H and J), 2 weaving needles(6.0cm & 7.0cm in length, 16mm hole size)
+- [CROCHET ACCESSORIES] - The crocheting set includes 2 crochet hooks(size H and J), 2 weaving needles(6.0cm & 7.0cm in length, 16mm hole size). and a transparent PVC storage bag ensuring that you are never running low on crochet supplies.

 4. Faux Wood Draft Stopper